klabranche/pytoh/README.md

 ### What Next

 There is so much more to learn about Visual Studio Code and GitHub Codespaces.
-To learn more check out [GitHub Codespaces docs ](https://docs.github.com/en/codespaces).
+To learn more check out [GitHub Codespaces docs](https://docs.github.com/en/codespaces).

 [Learn more about Flask](https://flask.palletsprojects.com/en/2.1.x/quickstart/#a-minimal-application)